ansaldn/UoGACE/README.md

  Software used: Notepad, Nano and Visual Studio.

 ## Description
-This code consists on allowing a user to control a robotic arm in order to grab, lift and carry an object into a designed storage and vice versa.
+This is a separate branc of a larger project, ACE (Advanced Computer Engineering).
+This branch of the project involves developing code in order to allow any one user to control a robotic arm remotely as if it was in a robotic colony in Mars.
+The arm is intended to rotate left and right, rise up and down and adapt to grab and place, for instance, rocks and other objects into a deposit or storage working together with a rover styled remotely controlled car that was developed in another branch.

 ## Visuals
 Images of the robot arms's physical aspects.